DigiBP/digibp-spiez/README.md

 ## Overall Health Insurance Process
 The figure below shows a simple visualization of our overall process.
 The following chapter is divided into 3 sections to give a comprehensive visualization of the digitalized Health insurance process:
+- Basic insurance process
+- Additional insurance process
+- Calculate Price

 ## Overall Process
-The following figure shows a simple visualization of our overall process.
-This process is divided in four sub processes.
+The following figure shows a visualization of our overall process.
-- Basic Insurance process
-- Additional Insurance process
-- Calculate Price

 | **Overall Process** |
 | ------------------ |